What are the most common farming accidents?

 Frequently Asked Questions

 Yes.
-The general rule is that you have two years from the date of the accident or the date when you realised your chronic pain may have been caused by someone else’s mistake or negligence.
+The general rule is that you have three years from the date of the accident or the date when you realised your chronic pain may have been caused by someone else’s mistake or negligence.

 If you are claiming on behalf of a child, you can claim at any time until the child turns 18.
 When the child turns 18, they can bring a claim in their own right but the three year time limit will then apply and they will have until they are 21 to do so.